-At December 31, 2020, we have funded our operations primarily through equity financings and have received net cash proceeds of approximately \$156.3 million from the sale of our preferred stock and \$292.0 million of net proceeds from the sale of common stock in our IPO.
+At December 31, 2021, we have funded our operations primarily through equity financings and have received net cash proceeds of approximately \$156.3 million from the sale of our preferred stock and \$292.0 million of net proceeds from the sale of common stock in our IPO.
+On August 6, 2021, we filed the Registration Statement with the SEC and simultaneously entered into a sales agreement with SVB Leerink LLC, as sales agent, for the ATM Program.
+As of December 31, 2021, no sales had been made pursuant to the ATM Program.